Charlottesville, Durham, & Me

 From VA to NC…

-I can’t lie.
-I guess, in this sense, I could be misinterpreted as unappreciative.
-Don't get me wrong; I love to see others standing up against racism but I wasn’t 100% happy to see the monument removed in Durham.
 I was glad to see that there are people beyond the black race that recognize injustice.
 I was glad to see that there are some, other than the oppressed, that are outraged and want to do something about it.
 I was even happy to see that there are some that are willing to stand “for” us.
 I just want to see some stand with us.
 I’ll explain that thought process in a sec., but let me state this [first] for those that don’t understand the negative connotations associated with public display of rebel civil war leaders: it is an exalted reminder of oppression, bigotry, violence, discrimination, and dehumanization.
 A statue erected in their honor is beyond disrespectful to those who are descendants of such dehumanization.
 Some people of the dominant culture suggest that former racism and slavery should be forgotten.
 Confederate monuments and paraphernalia make this difficult.
 It is troubling to see and hear people that can’t understand that.
-I understand that we should be a people who are proud of our heritages.
-However, that does not mean that we have to embrace the negativity with it.
+I understand we should be proud of our heritages.
+However, that doesn't mean we have to embrace the negativity with it.
 While I previously stated my thoughts on the forceful demonstration and removal of the statue, I do not in anyway discredit our governor for his decision to remove the monuments.
 I appreciate it.

 So, back to standing with us...